 I have to say that when you hit rock bottom as I had done, you are stripped of all your dignity.
 When your perfect little life has come tumbling down, you cease to be concerned about what people think of you.
 This is what survival does this to you.
 You focus on what matters and you incinerate the rest.
 It is a kind of liberating place to be.

 And so the adventure began.
-I came to terms with the fact that I would never be a conventional parent if I was to do what need to be done.
+I came to terms with the fact that I would never be a conventional parent if I was to do what needed to be done.
 I had to break rules and flout the norms.
 With this came criticism, gossip, pity and sniggering behind my back.
 I can honestly say that at times this hurt me immensely, but every time I looked into my daughter’s eyes I was inspired to continue and keep moving forward.

 Fortunately I was employed in the advertising industry and craziness is not frowned upon as much in a creative environment.
 I had no idea what I was doing, but I was doing it anyway.

 It was then that I decided to do away my serious dark hair and become a blonde.
 Somehow being a blonde made people more forgiving when I messed up and did stupid things.